-TO: Registrar's Office In my capacity as a full-time faculty member, I hereby certify thathas individually researched and written a scholarly legal paper of approximately 20 typewritten pages, double spaced including notes, entitled: This student, in compliance with section 501 of requirement through the following method: the Academic Code, has fulfilled the writing requirement by satisfactorily completing a semintime member of the faculty, in which the student t is required to submit written work of at least 20 ely 5,000 words) in length, including notes.
-Work form specified by the instructor, and must be stantial achievement in legal writing.
-The term writing requirement by submitting written work p als.
-Work submitted under this subsection shall f the journal, and must be certified by the board ed by the Office of Student Affairs as The author was registered for20 during the semester, The paper was submitted to me in final form on , 20 Date Faculty Member
+TO: Registrar's Office my capacity as a full-time faculty member, I hereby certify thatas individually researched and written a scholarly legal paper of approximately 20 typewritten ages, double spaced including notes, entitled: This student, in compliance with Academic Code through the following method: §1-501, has fulfilled the writing re equirement □ Written Work Performed for Academic Concequirement by satisfactorily completing a seminal time member of the faculty, in which the student is typewritten, double-spaced pages (approximately submitted under this subsection shall be in the for certified by the instructor as demonstrating substated "course" includes Directed Research performed unmember. (§1-501(a)) r, course or clinical program, taus required to submit written work 5,000 words) in length, including m specified by the instructor, an antial achievement in legal writing ight by a full- of at least 20 g notes.
+Work d must be g.
+The term ☐ Written Work Performed for Membership writing requirement by submitting written work premembership in one of the Law School law journals be in the form specified by the editorial board of the land by the faculty advisor as demonstrating substantial. epared for the purpose of mainta s.
+Work submitted under this sul ne journal, and must be certified ining osection shall by the board ☐ Written Work Performed for Other Public may meet the writing requirement by submitting we journal or treatise, or singled out for honor in a nare submitted under this subsection must be certified demonstrating substantial achievement in legal we ritten work published in a schola tionally recognized writing comp by the Office of Student Affairs a arly periodical, etition.
+Work The author was registered for during the semester.
+The paper was submitted to me in final form on , 20 .
+Date Faculty Member